lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

     - 5d.
 GROUP BY Answer: use GROUP BY & COUNT
 ---

-**Q6: Write a SQL query to return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1.0 or more) in at least three experiments**
+**Q6: Write a SQL query to return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1 or more) in at least three experiments**
     - TABLES: `expression, genes`
     - SQL Keywords: SELECT, DISTINCT, AS, FROM, WHERE, AND, GROUP BY, HAVING, COUNT, VIEW --or-- SUBQUERY

     - 6a.
-VIEW Answer: Similar to the answer for question 5.
-The caveat here is that while the equality evaluations are transitive, while inequality evaluations are not, and so every case must be covered.
+VIEW Answer: The caveat here is that while the equality evaluations are transitive, while inequality evaluations are not, and so every case must be covered.

     --OR--

     - 6b.
-Subquery Answer: Build in another correlated subquery for our original correlated subquery to make this work.
+Subquery Answer: Build in another correlated subquery for your original correlated subquery.

     - 6c.
-GROUP BY Answer: Simply adjust the count evaluation.
+GROUP BY Answer: Adjust the count evaluation.
 ---

-**Q7: Write a SQL query to return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1.0 or more) in at exactly two experiments**
+**Q7: Write a SQL query to return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1 or more) in at exactly two experiments**
     - TABLES: `expression, genes`
     - SQL Keywords: SELECT, DISTINCT, FROM, WHERE, EXCEPT, GROUP BY, HAVING, COUNT, VIEW --or-- SUBQUERY